-Upon receipt, the Land Use Department will transmit the application and accompanying plans and documents to the Commission; and may transmit sufficient copies to any regulatory or advisory body of local, State of Federal government from which the Commission wishes to seek advice and counsel in reaching its decision as staff deems it appropriate.
+Upon receipt, the Land Use Department will transmit the application and accompanying plans and documents to the Commission; and may transmit sufficient copies to each the Planning Commission and to the Architectural Review Board.
+A copy of any site plan and Soil Erosion & Sediment Control Plan may be transmitted by the Land Use Department to the Connecticut River Coastal Conservation District with a request for its technical review and advisory opinion, and for certification; a copy of any Soil Erosion & Sediment Control Plan pertaining to a lot in the Gateway Conservation Zone will be so transmitted to the District for the review and opinion.
 The Commission may request the Applicant to submit the additional information that it deems necessary to decide on the application.
 The Commission will hold a public hearing on the application, will decide, and give notice of its decision as required by law.
 The Applicant may consent in writing to any extension of the time for public hearing and action on the application.

 After the public hearing, the Commission may approve a Special Exception if it finds that the proposed use and the proposed buildings and structures conform to the General Standards, in addition to any Special Standards for particular uses.
-Approval of an application constitutes approval conditioned upon completion of the proposed development in accordance with plans as approved, within a period of two (2) years after the date of approval of the Special Exception permit.
-The Commission may grant for good cause one extension of the period for an additional period not to exceed one (1) year.
+Approval of an application constitutes approval conditioned upon completion of the proposed development in accordance with plans as approved, within a period of five (5) years after the date of approval of the Special Exception permit.
+The Commission may grant for good cause one extension of the period for an additional period not to exceed five (5) years.
 All Special Exceptions may be approved subject to appropriate conditions and safeguards necessary to conserve the public health, safety, convenience, welfare and property values in the neighborhood.

-52.6 General Standards
+52.6 GENERAL STANDARDS